National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 Why is APY higher than APR?

 APY is higher because it accounts for compound interest, where you earn interest on previously earned interest.
+The more frequently interest compounds, the greater the difference between APR and APY.

-Which should I use for comparison?
+⚖️Which should I use for comparison?

-How often does compounding occur?
+🔄How often does compounding occur?

-What affects the difference between APR and APY?
+📊What affects the difference between APR and APY?